Skip to main contentSkip to navigation

 2. Pass 2: Medium timeouts (500 milliseconds to 2 seconds).
 Returns to sectors skipped in Pass 1 and attempts them with longer wait times.

 3. Pass 3: Extended timeouts (2 to 10 seconds).
-Uses the Active Utility reading channel (on supported drive families) to bypass the drive's native error handling & read directly from the read channel hardware.
+Reads directly from the active PC-3000 utility (on supported drive families) to bypass the drive's native error handling and extract data through Technological Mode.

 Between passes, the drive can be powered off for thermal recovery.
 The entire sequence runs unattended; the technician reviews results after completion & decides whether additional passes or a head swap is needed to recover remaining sectors.